-I am currently a lecturer in Media and Communications at the Birmingham School of Media at BCU.
-I teach primarily on the BA Media and Communications Studies programme (broad course), and I am module leader for The Media, Gender and Identity, Popular Culture and Studying the Media.
+I am currently a lecturer in Media and Communication at the Birmingham School of Media at BCU, and the Media and Comms Degree Leader.
+I teach primarily on the BA Media and Communication programme (broad course), and I am module leader for The Media, Gender and Identity, Popular Culture and Studying the Media.

 CV with full career history available on request: Gemma.firstname.lastname@example.org

 - Contemporary cultural studies